revathykrishnan000/Revathy_Krishnan-NHSBSA/readMe.md

 * Prepare the Execution Environment:

-Create a dedicated directory for running the tests (e.g., run_env).

-Copy the generated JAR file (NHSJobsAutomation-1.0.jar) from your project's target directory into your run_env folder.

-Create a resources folder inside run_env folder.

-Copy the entire features folder (typically found in src/test/resources/) into the resources folder.

-Copy the entire properties folder (from src/test/resources/) into the resources folder.
+To run the application, ensure the nhsjobsautomation-1.0.jar file is in the target directory.
+This directory should also contain a resources folder, which holds your feature files and properties.
+If you need to add more test data, update the relevant feature file and save your changes.

 * Execute Tests:

-Navigate to your run_env directory in your terminal or command prompt and run the following command:
+Navigate to your target directory in your terminal or command prompt and run the following command:

 java -DbrowserName=Chrome -jar NHSJobsAutomation-1.0.jar